Skip to content

 Previously, we’ve covered the basics of telematics and how Morey and Navixy worked to provide customers with outstanding Electronics Manufacturing Services (EMS).
 Now it’s time to dive into video telematics.

 Often the main component of driver safety and risk management programs, video telematics uses sensors and dashcams to reveal driving behavior.
-For instance, sensors on the vehicle can detect harsh acceleration, harsh braking, harsh cornering, and excessive idling time, among other risky driving behaviors.
+Sensors on the vehicle can detect harsh acceleration, harsh braking, harsh cornering, and excessive idling time, among other risky driving behaviors.

 The dashcams installed in the vehicle record the event and then the video telematics software makes the footage available to fleet managers and drivers, who can use this information to make improvements.

-The most advanced technology in fleet management includes AI cameras.
+AI cameras are among the most advanced technologies in fleet management.
 By combining video footage with artificial intelligence, fleet managers get a more holistic view of the driver’s experience and then use that data to make important business decisions.

 The Benefits of Video Telematics